objektwerks/sudoku/README.md

 GSudoku
 -------
 >Sudoku app using ScalaFx and Scala 3.
+WIP!

 Structure
 ---------